treasure-chess/jobs/fe-dev.md

 ## Why we are cool

 We are building something really interactive, fun, and more interesting than big brands are making.
-Where other big brands like CNN's vault, essentially are just trying to auction off 1/many NFT _moments_ for as much as they can possibly can, we're building a platform reflects the ethos of crypto a lot more with a mega huge focus on UX
+Where other big brands like CNN's vault, essentially are just trying to auction off 1/many NFT _moments_ for as much as they can possibly can, we're building a platform reflects the ethos of crypto a lot more, with a huge focus on clean UX

 <img width="765" alt="Screen Shot 2021-11-29 at 12 44 45 PM" src="https://user-images.githubusercontent.com/9449596/143917223-a870c202-8d0a-4b58-9d1c-2bcfab10b9e1.png">